A Reason to Live (2011 film): Plot

-Documentary filmmaker Da-hae (Song Hye-kyo) loses her fiancé by a hit and run accident on her birthday.
-But she forgives the criminal who was a 15-year-old boy based on her belief as a Catholic and signs a petition for him to revoke the juvenile's death penalty.
+Documentary filmmaker Da-hae loses her fiancé by a hit and run accident on her birthday.
+But she forgives the criminal who was a 15-year-old boy based on her belief as a Catholic and signs a petition to revoke the juvenile's death penalty.
 One year later, Da-hae is commissioned by the Catholic Church to make a documentary on the inhumanity of capital punishment.
 However, her moral convictions and desire to be compassionate are seriously questioned when she finds out that the teenage driver killed a classmate, not long after his reprieve.